alephium/www/src/content/news/one-year-of-community-contributions-b3142b243e3e/index.md

 ---
 date: 2023-01-13T16:15:05.799000Z
-description: A year ago, Alephium created the community rewards and the grants programs to encourage the involvement of the community in all aspects of…
+description: "One year of community contributions: A year ago, Alephium created the community rewards and grants programs to encourage community involvement in all aspects of the project."
-spotlight: false
+seoDescription: "Alephium one year community contributions - community rewards and grants programs.
+Community involvement encouragement and project participation."
 featuredImage: image_2a378a7f2f.gif
 title: One year of community contributions
 ---